 Popular Skills for Dental Insurance Coordinator

 Survey results imply that Dental Insurance Coordinators put a diverse skill set to use.
 Most notably, skills in bill collections, Billing, Collections, and Insurance are correlated to pay that is above average.
-Dental assistant, on the other hand, is typically associated with much lower pay.
-It is often found that people who know Billing are also skilled in Collections.
+Dental assistant and Customer Service, on the other hand, are typically associated with much lower pay.
+Those educated in Billing tend to be well versed in Collections.

 Pay by Experience Level for Dental Insurance Coordinator